THE VIEW FROM OUR CREW: THE NEW SKI AND SNOWBOARD GEAR FOR WINTER 17-18

 'I am always on a mission to find the perfect functional AND stylish ski wear.
 It can take months (even winters) for me to be find what I'm looking for because, in my opinion, the majority of the ski brands don't deliver on function, fit and style for women.
 So once I find the perfect gear I'm likely to wear it for the whole season - and beyond (I have a Jottnar Fenrir down jacket I've hardly taken off all year!).
 But I've been looking for an alternative and as I'm going to Japan this winter, I'm also thinking super warmth.
 The SCOTT Ultimate Down jacket ticks the boxes especially with it's bodycon, flattering fit.
 Meanwhile, my hunt for ski pants goes on and on.
 I've ordered and returned two pairs this winter already because their sizing was, well, pants.
 They were meant to be small but I could have fitted my SCOTT Alpride avy bag inside!
 But I'm loving Jottnar's Vanir hardshell pants described as 'waterproof, windproof and bombproof' especially as, thank the Lord, they're not in the usual girly pink, but an eye-popping eucalyptus.'

 'When I tested the Nordica Santa Ana 100s a couple of years ago, I ordered them on the spot.
 Finally we have a women's ski that does powder and can handle the piste.
 Then, for this winter, Nordica added the 110 to the Santa Ana line, in essence bringing the El Nina into the Santa Ana stable with balsa wood core and carbon sandwiched between two sheets of metal.
 This design also enhances edge hold for powerful and precise turns while dampening vibrations for a smooth and predictable ride.
 And to maximize floatation in powder and boost performance in variable conditions, it sports a high rise tip and tail rocker profile.
-I can't wait to try them out in Japan where a wider float should be perfect for Japow conditions.
-And, okay, half of the graphics are a tad girly pink for my liking but hopefully that'll be covered by pow. '
+I've mounted them with the new Tecto 12 bindings (same as Tech Editor, above) for a super light all mountain ski set up.
+I'd been expecting to really appreciate them in Japan in January where the wider waist will be perfect but, with the amazing snow we've had in the Alps I've already been out touring and shredding the pow.
+And, yep, they DO float.
+They're a surprisingy easy ride on the piste too!
+But, okay, half of the graphics are a tad girly pink for my liking but hopefully that's always going to be covered by pow. '

 MIKIE KITARUTH - Snowboard Contributor